jakubhnilicka/adminic-toolbar/README.md

 ### How to edit a section that is already defined

-Create a new ‘primary_sections’ section in the MODULE_NAME.toolbar.yml  file in your module.
+Create a new 'primary_sections' section in the MODULE_NAME.toolbar.yml  file in your module.
 Place your widget in there and edit the required information.
 Section is identified by an id parameter.
-The section can be disabled by setting the ‘disabled’ parameter to true.
-You can change or add a title with the ‘title’ parameter.
+The section can be disabled by setting the 'disabled' parameter to true.
+You can change or add a title with the 'title' parameter.
 You can change its position (order).
 If you define your new section with an ID of an existing one, the parameters of the already existing section will be rewritten by the new parameters.

 **Examples**